Milnor number of plane curve singularities in arbitrary characteristic: Multiplicity of the tree and delta -invariant

 \section{Multiplicity of the tree and \texorpdfstring{$\delta$}{delta}-invariant}

-In this section we want to compute the $\delta$-invariant of a series $f$ in terms on the multiplicity of its tree.
-Let $f\in \bk[[x,y]]$ a reduced power series.
+In this section we want to compute the $\delta$-invariant of a series $f$ in terms of the multiplicity of its tree.
+Let $f\in \bk[[x,y]]$ be a reduced power series.
 Let $r(f)$ be the number of arrows not decorated by $(0)$ of the tree.
-In this section we shall use results from \cite{cnd} and \cite{cnv:14}.
-To this purpose we need the following:
+In this section, we shall use results from \cite{cnd} and \cite{cnv:14}.
+For this purpose, we need the following: